teamniteo/handbook/5_People/personal-finances.md

 ## Investing

-Investing is a very broad topic and professionals will try to persuade you that you need them to navigate the market.
-But for the large majority of people investing can be simple and professionals can do more harm than good.
+Investing is a vast topic, and professionals will try to persuade you that you need them to navigate the market.
+But for most people investing can be simple, and professionals can do more harm than good.

 ### Basics of investing